nareerat2530/Metadata/README.md

-# an appication that load metadata from image files (bmp and png)
+# an application that load metadata from image files (bmp and png)